JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-07-21-MiniprepPlus-DNA:RNA-extractions-McapLarvae.md

 - Spin columns dry for 2 minutes at 16000 rpm.

--Move yellow DNA spin column into final gDNA 1.5 mL tube.
+- Move yellow DNA spin column into final gDNA 1.5 mL tube.

 - Add 50 µL of warm Tris to spin column.
 Let columns sit for 5 minutes at room temperature.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!